pluckyporcupine/raylibmosaic/README.md

 These are work-in-progress Mosaic bindings for [the raylib gamedev library](https://github.com/raysan5/raylib).
 They are made for and only confirmed to be working with raylib-2.6.0-Win64-mingw.

-You can download the compiler here: http://www.bcas.freeuk.com/mm.exe

-The latest source release can be found here: https://github.com/sal55/langs/tree/master/sources
+You can find more information about Mosaic [here](https://github.com/sal55/langs/blob/master/Mosaic/readme.md).

 ## Work in progress